Certifying Controls over the Agency’s Payment Process

 Section 110 of New York State Finance Law requires the head of the agency certify or approve vouchers for submission to the Comptroller for audit.
 Other individuals may also approve vouchers if the head of the agency, or a designee, has granted that authority by a rule or written directive filed with the Comptroller.
 Section 110 also requires the designee be identified in writing and filed with the Comptroller.
 Agencies are required to have proper internal controls over the designation of Voucher Authorizers, including appropriate system access controls.

-Update: As a result of the COVID-19 public health emergency, the Guide to Financial Operations Chapter XII Section 4.D – Certification of Internal Controls over the Payment Process has been updated to extend the due date for this year’s certification to Friday, July 30, 2021.
+The Guide to Financial Operations Chapter XII, Section 4.D - Certification of Internal Controls over the Payment Process has been updated to provide agencies with an internal controls audit program to consider using for the 2022 certification.